mickem/nscp/docs/docs/reference/windows/CheckEventLog.md

-#### BUFFER_SIZE <a id="/settings/eventlog/buffer size"></a>
+#### Default buffer size <a id="/settings/eventlog/buffer size"></a>

-The size of the buffer to use when getting messages this affects the speed and maximum size of messages you can recieve.
+The size of the buffer to use when getting messages this affects the speed and maximum size of messages you can receive.